-Mr. Perez was a vice president at Citigroup, a senior consultant at IBM, and a strategy consultant at McKinsey & Co. in New York City.
-He managed Operations and Technology for Peruval Finance.
+Mr. Perez was a vice president at Citigroup, a senior consultant at IBM, and a strategy consultant at McKinsey & Co.
 Mr. Perez has an undergraduate degree in Systems Engineering from Universidad Nacional de Ingeniería, Lima, Peru (1994), a Master of Administration from Universidad ESAN, Lima, Peru (1997) and an MBA from Columbia Business School, New York, majoring in Finance and Management (2002).
-He belongs to the Beta Gamma Sigma honor society.
-Mr. Perez is an accomplished salsa and hustle dancer and resides in the New York City area with wife Olga, son Edgar Felipe, and daughters Svetlana Sofia and Mary Olympia.
+Mr. Perez is an accomplished salsa and hustle dancer who gladly enjoys dancing with his wife Olga, son Edgar Felipe and daughters Svetlana Sofia and Mary Olympia.

 The Artificial Intelligence Breakthroughs that are Changing the Digital World

-Artificial intelligence has been referred to as the general ability of computers to perform tasks commonly associated with intelligent beings.
-Through a comprehensive review of the latest artificial intelligence breakthroughs, Mr. Edgar Perez will offer his insights on how these advancements will impact businesses and the human race in general for years to come, and more specifically, how companies can leverage the plethora of available resources to start their digital transformation and implement solutions to problems that only a few years ago belonged to the realm of science fiction.
-Mr. Perez will reveal why artificial intelligence is the present and the future.
+Artificial intelligence (AI) has been referred as the general ability of computers to perform tasks commonly associated with intelligent beings.
+Through a comprehensive review of the latest artificial intelligence breakthroughs, Mr. Edgar Perez will offer his insights on how these advancements will impact businesses and the human race in general for years to come, and more specifically, how companies can leverage the plethora of available resources to start their digital transformation and implement solutions to formerly intractable problems.
+Mr. Perez will reveal why AI is the present and the future.

 Trade Wars and their Impact on Financial Markets already influenced by Artificial Intelligence (AI)